 What are Macros?

 “Macros” is a shortened version of the word “macronutrients”.
+In everyday terms, “macronutrient” refers to the essential nutrients our bodies need in large amounts to function properly.
 Macronutrients are the cornerstone of any diet, but what exactly are they, and how do they fuel your journey towards a healthier self?
-Consisting of carbohydrates, fats, and proteins, these three titans of nutrition are not just elements of your meals—they are the architects of your body’s structure and function.
+Consisting of carbohydrates, fats, and proteins, these three titans of nutrition are not just elements of your meals, they are the architects of your body’s structure and function.

 The art and science of balancing these macronutrients, or macro ratios, can make a significant impact on achieving various body composition goals, be it shedding unwanted pounds, building muscle, or maintaining your current physique.